 Since humans aren’t as hairy as other mammals, we stand a better chance of noticing when a tick attaches.
 Dogs, on the other hand, are furry, and a tick can take up residence without the dog or you noticing.

-Unfortunately, people sometimes find that their dog had an attached tick only when symptoms of a tick-borne disease appear.
+Unfortunately, people sometimes find that their dog has an attached tick only when symptoms of a tick-borne disease appear.
 By then, treatment is potentially expensive, if even treatable.
-So it makes sense to consistently use a flea and tick product recommended by your veterinarian
+So it makes sense to consistently use a flea and tick product recommended by your veterinarian.

 How serious can the problem be?
 Here are a few of the diseases ticks may transmit.